-The Customer is King concept came into being long ago, but contemporary data analytics tools breathed new life into it.
+The Customer is King concept came into being long ago.
 Businesses have understood that unique customer experience is their competitive weapon that boosts conversions in the short term and builds customer loyalty in the long run.
-And as companies need to know their customers to create such experience, customer data analytics (aka customer data analysis and consumer analytics) has taken a rightful place in the portfolio of data analytics services.
+And as companies need to know their customers to create such experience, customer data analytics (aka customer data analysis and consumer analytics) has become important.

 Customer analytics is a process of collecting and analyzing customer data to learn customer behavior and preferences for making strategic and tactical business decisions, as well as automatically forming personalized recommendations.